Trump makes late-term bid to lower prescription drug costs - The Boston Globe

 Trump has taken other action to lower prescription drug costs by opening a legal path for importing medicines from abroad.
 Also, Medicare drug plans that cap insulin costs at $35 a month are available during open enrollment, currently underway.

-Prices for brand name drugs have continued to rise during Trump’s tenure, but at a slower rate.
-The Food and Drug Administration has put a priority on approving generics, which cost less.
+Prices for brand-name drugs have continued to rise during Trump’s tenure, but at a slower rate.
+The FDA has put a priority on approving generics, which cost less.

+AP Medical Writer Linda Johnson in Fairless Hills, Pa., contributed to this report.